ostat/ostat.github.io/docs/openscad/gridfinity-extended/item-holder.md

 `itemholder_customcompartments` | TBA

 # know items
 Dimensions used for the **know items** dropdowns.
 Please verify the Dimensions before printing using something like the measurement tool in Prusa Slicer.
-I didn't measure all of these, they were sourced from various places online.
+I didn't measure most of these, measurements were sourced from various places online.

 ## tools